6 Kubota M5 111 Problems and Quick Solutions

 Also, check the transmission oil in the housing and top up as required.
 If the oil is stale or contaminated, you’ll want to replace it entirely.

-Additionally, if your mower includes a transmission oil filter, clean it to eliminate blockages.
+If your mower includes a transmission oil filter, clean it to eliminate blockages.
 Also, try replacing the relief valve if it’s stuck.

 Lastly, inspect and replace worn-out gaskets and seals to prevent external oil leaks.
 Also, check the transmission fluid level and drain any excess liquid.